 Therefore, trying to put yourself where the magic might or can happen is the No 1 advice for an inspiring college entrepreneur.

 The biggest problem that student entrepreneur face starting out is the lack of connection and resources to get their ideas off the ground.

-Most university-run entrepreneurship centres which can help you find funding and like-minded people that you can discuss your vision, as well as your business advisers and alumni that can offer guidance to make them reality.
+Most university-run entrepreneurship centres can help you find funding and like-minded people that you can discuss your vision, as well as your business advisers and alumni that can offer guidance to make them a reality.